andrebask/thesis/10 - chapter5.md

 1. Syntactic analysis - the first compilation stage reads the source input.
 The result is one or more Scheme forms (S-expressions), represented as lists.

-2. Semantic analysis - the main source form is rewritten into a set of nested `Expression` objects, which represents Kawa's abstract syntax tree.
+2. Semantic analysis - the main source form is rewritten into a set of nested `Expression` objects, which represents Kawa's *abstract syntax tree* (AST).
 For instance, a `QuoteExp` represents a literal, or a quoted form, a `ReferenceExp` is a reference to a named variable, an `ApplyExp` is an application of a procedure func to an argument list args and a `LetExp` is used for let binding forms.
 The Scheme primitive syntax lambda is translated into a `LambdaExp`.
 Other sub-classes of `Expression` are `IfExp`, used for conditional expressions, `BeginExp`, used for compound expressions and `SetExp`, used for assignments.
 The top-level `Expression` object is a `ModuleExp` and can be considered the root of the AST.
 This stage also handles macro expansion and lexical name binding.

 3. Optimisation - an intermediate pass performs type-inference and various optimisation, such as constant folding, dead code elimination, function inlining.